hashicorp/terraform-google-terraform-enterprise-gke-hvd/README.md

 # Terraform Enterprise HVD on GCP GKE

-Terraform module aligned with HashiCorp Validated Designs (HVD) to deploy Terraform Enterprise on Google Kubernetes Engine (GKE).
+Terraform module aligned with HashiCorp Validated Designs (HVD) to deploy Terraform Enterprise (TFE) on Google Kubernetes Engine (GKE).
 This module supports bringing your own GKE cluster, or optionally creating a new GKE cluster dedicated to running TFE.
 This module does not use the Kubernetes or Helm Terraform providers, but rather includes [Post Steps](#post-steps) for the application layer portion of the deployment leveraging the `kubectl` and `helm` CLIs.

 ## Prerequisites

 ### General

-- TFE license file (_e.g._ `terraform.hclic`)
+- TFE license file (_e.g._, `terraform.hclic`)
 - Terraform CLI (version `>= 1.9`) installed on workstation
 - General understanding of how to use Terraform (Community Edition)
 - General understaning of how to use Google Cloud Platform (GCP)